-We had a blast last Sunday for Caroline’s 7th birthday party.
+We had a blast last Sunday for Caroline’s 7th birthday party at the beach.
 She chose a Harry Potter theme in line with our current reading obsession, with, interestingly, a veto on organised games (perhaps scarred for life by last year’s treasure hunt trauma?!)

 As we now live near the coast, a party on the beach is a great novelty but…Harry Potter on the beach?
 Long live the imagination of children.